 Generally the best time to visit all parts of Iran would be in the springtime.
 The weather throughout Iran’s extensive geography is relatively moderate and comfortable throughout this season.
 Not to mention the endless bouquet of blossoms everywhere you go from millions of trees coming back to life.

-What is the average temperature?
+What is the average temperature(Iran weather)?

 The temperature varies throughout Iran.
 There’s really no direct way to have an overview on the weather.
 Iran has gigantic mountains and deep valleys.
 There can be below-freezing and close-to-boiling temperatures occurring at the exact same time and day within a couple hundred kilometers of each other inside Iran.
 For example, in the summertime, the Caspian Sea Coastal region can reach temperatures of up to 40℃ (along with 70% humidity), while driving less than 30 kilometers into the Alborz mountains nearby can bring you to locations with temperatures as low as 15℃.

 No matter which season you choose to travel to Iran, you should have no fear.
 There is always a place with the perfect temperature for each preference.
 There are also numerous ways to beat the conditions, hot or cold.
 Local Iranians have entirely adapted to their unique living conditions, and thus know exactly how to access and provide comfortable living temperatures year-round.